 - 1. Scope of Section.
-This section deals only with cases where the agreement provides that the acceptability of a required performance is to be judged based on the satisfaction of the party receiving the performance (e.g., where the parties agreed to a "to the satisfaction" clause).
-This often occurs in licenses where a work is to appeal to aesthetic sensibilities or taste. - 2.
+This section deals only with cases where the agreement provides that the acceptability of a required performance is to be based on the satisfaction of the party receiving the performance.
+This often occurs in licenses where a work needs to appeal to the aesthetic sensibilities or taste in a market to which the licensee will direct it.
+The section only applies where the parties have agreed to a "to the satisfaction" clause. - 2.
 Basic Rule.
 Subsection (a) follows the Restatement (Second) of Contracts § 228.
-Contract terms that define acceptability in terms of "to the satisfaction" of a party are ordinarily interpreted as requiring an objective or reasonable person standard.
-Refusal is not allowed if the tender would be acceptable to a reasonable person.
-This rule is supplemented by the general obligation of good faith that applies to all contracts. - 3.
+Contract terms that define acceptability in terms of "to the satisfaction" of another party are ordinarily interpreted as requiring a determination under an objective or ordinary reasonable person standard.
+The issue is whether the tender would be acceptable to a reasonable person.
+This rule is supplemented in this Act by the general obligation of good faith that applies to all contracts. - 3.
 Subjective Standard.
-As subsection (b) indicates, there are cases where a subjective standard of satisfaction is appropriate.
+There are cases where a subjective standard of satisfaction is appropriate.
+Subsection (b) indicates when such a subjective standard applies.
 The most obvious is when the contract so states.
-Subsection (b)(1) provides language that indicates a subjective satisfaction standard.
-Of course, the agreement may expressly reject a subjective standard and that agreement would control.

-Subsection (b)(2) presumes a subjective standard if the contract involves informational content evaluated on aesthetics, appeal, or the like.
+Subsection (b)(1) provides language that indicates a subjective satisfaction standard. - Subsection (b)(2) presumes a subjective standard if the contract involves informational content evaluated on aesthetics, appeal, or the like.
 See Locke v.
 Warner Brothers, Inc., 66 Cal.
 Rptr.2d 921 (Cal.
 App.
-1997) (Under California law the applicable standard is that it is to be to the "honest satisfaction" of the party).
+1997) (If a contract imposes as a condition precedent that a submission be to one party's subjective satisfaction, under California law the applicable standard is that it is to be to the "honest satisfaction" of the party).
 As the subsection makes clear, this refers to cases where evaluation reflects subjective criteria and judgment.
 A reasonable person standard in such cases is nonsensical since the nature of the required evaluation presumes the exercise of personal judgment.